mitsuba-renderer/enoki/docs/basics.rst

 type as a template parameter, while the stores do not, since it can be inferred from the provided value.

-Scatter and gather operations are also supported using a similar pattern:
+Gather, scatter, and scatter-add operations are also supported using a similar pattern:

 .. code-block:: cpp